 .
 There is no one right way to Patreon, but there are a handful of wrong ways!
 Our Trust and Safety Team is very communicative!

 You will need a bank account to get paid.
-We do use three very popular payment services to get the money to you but you must have a bank account to receive the money.
-The different services may not work in your country or you may have heard that you can get a payout via a credit or debit card rather than a bank.
-For Patreon, you will need a bank.
+We use three very popular payment services to get the money to you, but you must have a bank account to receive the money.
+The different services may not work in your country.
+You can read more on how to set up your Payout information here.

 We find that our most successful creators market their Patreon pages widely, using a full range of social media (Twitter, Facebook, YouTube, Google Plus, etc.) to get the word out.
-The more your network knows about your Patreon page, the more they will be able to support you and tell their friends about your page as well.
+The more your network knows about your Patreon page, the more they will be able to support you and tell their friends about your page.

 Patreon will email receipts to patrons for their pledges.
 We will send you an annual email tallying up all earnings.
-If you earn more than $20,000 a year and are a US-based creator, we will send tax documents to you.
-Yet, as a person running a small business, you need to keep records, documents and do your own bookkeeping.
+If you earn more than $600 a year and are a US-based creator, we will send tax documents to you.
+Yet, as a person running a small business, you need to keep records and documents and do your own bookkeeping.

 You can use the spreadsheets we provide on your dashboard and merge that info into any other format or software you wish.
-For example: if your accountant is asking for a list of how much you earned per month, with Patreon’s logo and snail-mail address, you can take the data from your Payouts tab and make the document.
+For example: if your accountant is asking for a list of how much you earned per month, with Patreon’s logo and snail mail address, you can take the data from your Payouts page and make the document.

 In certain circumstances, we may issue a refund for a patron at our sole discretion.
 Any of your Patrons that contact us asking for a refund will be told the following: